 Call or text 734.355.4994

 Practitioners ~ Psychics and Card Readers & Energy Healers

-See our "Practitioners" page [TO COME]
+See our "Practitioners" page

 At the end of 2010, Amy Garber was invited to start a "social group for intuitive people" by a client, Amber.
 They created a donation-based Meetup group called Intuitives Interactive, which held its first meeting in January 2011 in the upstairs room at Crazy Wisdom Bookstore & Tea Room.
 Interest in the group was immediate, and it expanded to two meetings a month.
 The group began choosing topics of interest to focus on and recruiting others to lead the discussions.